-facilities as well as the services provided at each POP.
+shows the logical configuration of the major transport facilities as well as the services provided at each POP.

-access and backbone traffic, providing significant load-balancing and reconfiguration options in the event of a switch, router, or even a complete POP failure.
+This configuration enables these three locations to participate in the routing of access and backbone traffic, providing significant load-balancing and reconfiguration options in the event of a switch, router, or even a complete POP failure.

 Qwest has recently acquired OnFiber, a metro SONET and Ethernet provider with yet another diverse network in the NCR.
-This gives Qwest at least metric on the set of
+This gives Qwest at least fiber optic networks to use to ensure redundancy and survivability in the greater Washington D.C. area.
+In effect, this means that Qwest can completely avoid Washington, D.C. to continue to provide services in an emergency.